The Best Home Hair Dyes for an Affordable Salon-Like Experience, According to Experts

 Schwarzkopf Simply Color Permanent Hair Color

-Manic Panic Semi-Permanent Cream Hair Color
+Manic Panic Semi Permanent Cream Hair Color

 If you’re tired of your color fading away, give this product a try.
 This semi-permanent cream is for the creative soul that likes to experiment.
 No need for squeezes or combing through.
 All you need to do is dip your hands into the jar and apply the color.
 The best part?
 You can mix and match any shade.

-L’Oreal Paris Le Color Gloss
+L'Oréal Paris Le Color Gloss One Step Toning Gloss

 Give your hair a glossy finish with this semi-permanent hair that’s infused with high-conditioning coconut oil.
 The formula will provide a hassle-free experience with no gloves or mixtures required!
 The product is meant to add shine and depth in between colorings, according to the brand.
 Customers rave about this hair color because it also works as a conditioner and detangler.